Catalytic Converter Replacement Cost Guide

 Ad Disclosure

 The catalytic converter is a part of the exhaust system that is located after the exhaust manifold and before the muffler.
-The active part of a catalytic converter is a honey-comb matrix coated with precious metals through which the exhaust flows.
-Its main job is to react with and remove harmful gases from the exhaust stream to improve the vehicle’s emissions.
+The active part of a catalytic converter is a honeycomb matrix coated with precious metals (usually platinum, palladium, and rhodium) through which the exhaust flows.
+Its main job is to react with and convert harmful gases in the exhaust stream to improve the vehicle’s emissions.

-Laws vary from state to state, and sometimes, vary across different regions within a state.
-But usually, it is required that a vehicle have a functional catalytic converter in order for it to be sold or operated.
-Exceptions are for older vehicles that were designed and sold without catalytic converters originally.
+Laws vary from state to state, and sometimes across different regions within a state.
+But usually, it is required that a vehicle have a functional catalytic converter in order to be sold or operated.
+Exceptions are for older vehicles that were originally designed and sold without catalytic converters.

 Cost of Catalytic Converter Replacement